Nuclear and radiation accidents and incidents: Criticality accidents

 A criticality accident (also sometimes referred to as an "excursion" or "power excursion") occurs when a nuclear chain reaction is accidentally allowed to occur in fissile material, such as enriched uranium or plutonium.
 The Chernobyl accident is not universally regarded an example of a criticality accident, because it occurred in an operating reactor at a power plant.
-The reactor was supposed to be in a controlled critical state, but control of the chain reaction was lost.
+The reactor was supposed to be in a controlled critical state, but control of the chain reaction was lost and it ran away.
 The accident destroyed the reactor and left a large geographic area uninhabitable.
 In a smaller scale accident at Sarov a technician working with highly enriched uranium was irradiated while preparing an experiment involving a sphere of fissile material.
 The Sarov accident is interesting because the system remained critical for many days before it could be stopped, though safely located in a shielded experimental hall.
 This is an example of a limited scope accident where only a few people can be harmed, while no release of radioactivity into the environment occurred.
 A criticality accident with limited off site release of both radiation (gamma and neutron) and a very small release of radioactivity occurred at Tokaimura in 1999 during the production of enriched uranium fuel.
 Two workers died, a third was permanently injured, and 350 citizens were exposed to radiation.
 In 2016, a criticality accident was reported at the Afrikantov OKBM Critical Test Facility in Russia.